Since Apollo, Arizona State University's reach into space has aimed higher every decade

 While the faculty lead the charge into the solar system, students benefit.
 At ASU, undergrads don’t hear, “That’s not for you.”
 When students work on projects, they’re not models or games or toys.
 They’re real NASA missions.

 “Here at ASU, we pride ourselves in preparing our students not only for the jobs today but also for the jobs of the future,” Wadhwa said.
 “Part of this preparation involves giving the students the opportunity to work on real world problems, and on real spacecraft missions that will be exploring our solar system and beyond.
-It also gives our students the opportunity to learn some of the key skills that many employers look for, how to work well as part of a team, which is one of the key job skills.”
+It also gives our students the opportunity to learn some of the key job skills that many employers look for, such as how to work well as part of a team.”

 Last November, the first fully student-led CubeSat (a satellite about the size of a big shoebox) was launched from the International Space Station.
 About 100 students and faculty members from four schools within the university played a role in either developing or promoting the Phoenix CubeSat.